VoodooHillbilly/h3-no-ko-grenades/README.md

 Has an option to disable dropping the impact explosive balls, Molotov, Nitroglycerin, and Octane Booster.
 Helpful for clumsy fingers.

+Has an option to restore the knockout ability of newspapers.

 Has an option to enable online use.

 -   If you enable this and use the Peacock server, you need to also install [Peacock Strings](https://github.com/thepeacockproject/peacock-strings "Peacock Strings") for Peacock’s text to display properly.